NEWSBOY CABINETS

 4. Nos 800/841 “Newsboy – New York” in red on white mount.

 (2) Number and caption on photo, not on mount.
 Nos between 1/227 known, including Actresses, Actors, Views, Warships.
 “Newsboy – New York” in red on white mount.
 Same mounts as in (1) used captions covered by photo.
-In some cases former captions or numbers are visible but should be disregarded.
+In some cases, former captions or numbers are visible but should be disregarded.

-1. Coloured halftones.
+2. Coloured halftones.
 Size about 230 x 150 “Newsboy – New York” in brown (100).

 I think you will agree the above details are quite complex and I hope by the conclusion of this article to identify and simplify the main groupings, hopefully to the benefit of other collectors or the interested observer.

 Almost by accident I acquired a batch of these cards some years ago and was immediately impressed by the strong images, size and stoutness of board and the challenge of the series.
 Before long I became a victim of ‘stealth collecting’ as I was blissfully unaware of the number of photos I was acquiring.
-Eventually I had to decide whether to call a halt or to specialise in this series, which in effect became a long term research project.
-I have now acquired or seen sufficient examples of “Newsboys” to be in a position to classify them into possibly more user- friendly groupings.
+Eventually I had to decide whether to call a halt or to specialise in this series, which in effect became a long-term research project.
+I have now acquired or seen sufficient examples of “Newsboys” to be able to classify them into possibly more user- friendly groupings.
 More importantly a workable checklist of subjects has evolved which, although far from complete, will enable other collectors to compare their cards and hopefully fill in the gaps as well as spotting the inevitable errors, which will have crept in.

 Working on a volume basis, 3 main groupings and 4 minor groupings have emerged (setting aside the known set of 100 coloured half tones 230 x 150).

-As a rule of thumb, there are four key things to look for when attempting to classify Newsboy cabinets viz
+As a rule of thumb, there are four key things to look for when attempting to classify Newsboy cabinets viz.

-(1) Is the subject title in upper or lower case
+(1) Is the subject title in upper or lower case?

 (2) Position of subject title-on mount or photo